-A BRAND NEW EPIC FANTASY from the author behind the worldwide phenomenon the WITCHER Reinmar of Bielawa, sometimes known as Reynevan, is a doctor, a magician and, according to some, a charlatan.
+A brand-new historical fantasy from a legend of the genre.
+Fans of Bernard Cornwall, Conn Iggulden and Joe Abercrombie will love this.
+Reinmar of Bielawa, sometimes known as Reynevan, is a doctor, a magician and, according to some, a charlatan.

 Discovered in bed with the wife of a high-born knight, he must flee his normal life.
 But his journeys will lead him into a part of Europe which will be overtaken by chaos.
 Religious tension between Hussite and Catholic countries is threatening to turn into war.